bob-fornal/work-notes/AWS/CDA/AWS-Monitoring-and-Auditing.md

 * Metrics: Collect and track key metrics
 * Logs: Collect, monitor, analyze and store log files
-* Events: Send notifications when certain events happen in your AWS • Alarms: React in real-time to metrics / events
+* Events: Send notifications when certain events happen in AWS

-### AWS X-Ray:

-* Troubleshooting application performance and errors
-* Distributed tracing of microservices

-### AWS CloudTrail:

-* Internal monitoring of API calls being made
-* Audit changes to AWS Resources by your users
+* Alarms: React in real-time to metrics / events

-## CloudWatch Metrics
+#### CloudWatch Metrics

 * CloudWatch provides metrics for every services in AWS
 * Metric is a variable to monitor (CPUUtilization, NetworkIn...)